 Insert the three plugs to the matching ports on the back of the console (Figure 3.1).
 Plug the power cord into a power strip or ac100-240V wall outlet.
 Press the switch on the back of the console to turn on the system.
 The software will load for a few seconds, and then a touch screen interface will appear with icons for each joint region.
 Press the switch on the back of the console to turn off the device when it is not in use.

 Treatment parameters are suggested for each region based on estimated tissue depth.
 Settings should be recalibrated for each patient based on their pain tolerance.
 A relative pain rating of less than 5/10 OPS (similar to deep massage discomfort) is usually appropriate.
 Most patients will tolerate more energy (MJ) than the default settings suggest.
 Settings can only be adjusted while in this default safety mode.

 Increasing the Hz and decreasing the MJ generally reduces discomfort and therapeutic energy.
 Increasing the MJ and decreasing the generally increases discomfort and therapeutic energy.

 The adjustable range of frequency and energy in each mode is as follows:

 When frequency is set at 1 - 8Hz, the energy can be set at 60 - 210MJ;

 When frequency setting is 9 - 15 Hz, the energy can be set to 60 - 190- (frequency-9) x10 MJ;

 When the frequency is set at 16Hz, the energy can be set at 60 - 130 MJ.

 This product includes a 2 year comprehensive warranty, and 30 day return policy.
-All shockwave machines require replacements of moving parts every 2 million shocks, or roughly 2 years.
+All shockwave machines require replacement of moving parts every 2 million shocks, or roughly 2 years.
 Handles often last much longer than 2 million shocks, however.
 Our maintenance costs are roughly 50% of other FDA registered brands.